walles/loadviz/README.md

 - Replace the data with actual CPU load
 - Test that we can render a zero-length CPU-loads array without crashing
 - Make bars slide into place when metrics are updated
+- Add micro benchmarks for the rendering code
+- Profile the micro benchmarks and make the code faster